 - (2) For subsection (1), it does not matter whether the person also participates in the scheme for other purposes. - (3) An offence against subsection (1) is a crime. - (4) In this section-

 participate in, a scheme, includes-

-- (a) enable, aid or facilitate entry into, or the carrying out of, a scheme; and - (b) organise or control a scheme.

-scheme includes arrangement, agreement, understanding, course of conduct, promise or undertaking, whether express or implied.
+(a) enable, aid or facilitate entry into, or the carrying out of, a scheme; and scheme includes arrangement, agreement, understanding, course of conduct, promise or undertaking, whether express or implied.